areenberg/MDPSolver/Python/README.md

 # `mdpsolver`: An efficient solver for Markov Decision Processes

-`mdpsolver` is the Python package for optimizing the policies of Markov Decision Processes (MDPs) with infinite-horizon and the expected total discounted reward optimality criterion.
+`mdpsolver` is the Python package for deriving the policies of Markov Decision Processes (MDPs) with infinite-horizon and the expected total discounted reward optimality criterion.

 ## Features